Getting Started

 PLAYWRIGHT_DOWNLOAD_HOST="https://cdn.npmmirror.com/binaries/playwright"

-Besides exporting a unified full-site PDF, doom also supports exporting a single PDF file for a specified entry.
-For more configuration, please refer to Documentation Export Configuration
+In addition to exporting a complete PDF document for the entire site, doom also supports exporting a single PDF file from a specified entry point.
+For more configuration, see Documentation Export Configuration

 Documentation Linting